GoogleCloudPlatform/microservices-demo/terraform/README.md

 Setting up the sample requires that you have a [Google Cloud Platform (GCP) project](https://cloud.google.com/resource-manager/docs/creating-managing-projects#console), connected to your billing account.

-## Deploy the sample
+## Deploying the sample application

-Once you have ensured that all the pre-requisites are met, follow the steps below to create a GKE cluster and deploy the sample application:
+Once you have ensured that all the pre-requisites are met, follow the steps below to create a GKE cluster and deploy the Online Boutique sample application:

 1. Clone the repo:
 `git clone https://github.com/GoogleCloudPlatform/microservices-demo.git`